 —Gartner, Inc., “Magic Quadrant for Enterprise Low-Code Application Platforms,” September 30, 2020, Paul Vincent, Yefim Natis, Kimihiko Iijima, Jason Wong, Saikat Ray, Akash Jain, Adrian Leow.

-OutSystems is a modern application platform.
+OutSystems is a high-performance low-code platform.
 It carries the attributes in Gartner’s definition, but it also focuses on using modern technology to help you build and change nearly any type of modern application: from customer experience transformation and application modernization, to workplace innovation and process automation.

 Yes, OutSystems offers visual development that is the mainstay of low-code, but low-code is just one way our modern application platform enables you to build apps fast.
 Specialized tools simplify the complexity of creating enterprise applications and connecting to enterprise data.
 AI-assisted development guides developers through processes, suggesting the next best actions and sources for help, eliminating friction and long lead times.
 The platform even enables individuals with a diverse array of expertise to all participate seamlessly in the design, building, deploying and managing of applications.